What is eSIM, Embedded SIM, iSIM? Status of eSIM functionality in South Africa.

 What is an iSIM?

 The next revolution in the eSIM world wil be the iSIM (aka integrated SIM), a SIM that integrates directly into the device's processor.
+This is the "dream" that is being worked towards.

 In essence, the iSIM enables devices to connect to a cellular network without needing a physical SIM card or soldered eSIM in a printed circuit board.